 j o h n f e o d o r o v

 Years ago I visited the Anasazi ruins at Chaco Canyon N.M. during the much-hyped Harmonic Convergence, when people were gathering at numerous sacred sites around the world.
 Inside one of the large kivas, a group of spiritual pilgrims formed a circle while sitting in lotus position.
 In the center, they erected a plastic totem pole, an object possessing no significance to native peoples of the Southwest.
-For me, their well-intentioned act seemed more like desecration than a spiritual reconnecting to nature or the divine.
-It is these kinds of sincere yet misguided acts that intrigue me as an artist.
+For me, their sincere act seemed more like desecration than a spiritual reconnecting to nature or the divine.
+It is these kinds of well-intentioned yet misguided acts that both intrigue and sadden me.

-I try to complicate the relationship between profane and sacred through my work.
+I enjoy complicating the relationship between profane and sacred through my work.
 I believe one of the most important things art can do is trigger a disruption of our conscious selves; overturning our checkerboard of assumptions and opinions.
 And perhaps this disruption is the most important kind of “spiritual experience" we can have.